-- 11) If the pduType is a Report-PDU, then

-- a) statusInformation is created using the contents of the Report-PDU, in an implementation-dependent manner.
-This statusInformation will be forwarded to the application associated with the sendPduHandle.

-- b) Any cached information about the outstanding Request message message is discarded.

 - c) The security state information for this incoming message is discarded.

-- d) stateReference is set to <none>
+- d) stateReference is set to <none>.

 - e) A SUCCESS result is returned.
 SNMPv3 Message Processing is complete.

-- 12) If the pduType is a Response-PDU, then
+- 12) If the pduType is from the Response Class, then:

-- a) The cached data for the outstanding request, referred to by stateReference, is retrieved, including
+- a) The cached data for the outstanding request, referred to by stateReference, is retrieved, including:

 - snmpEngineID

 - securityModel

 - securityName

 - securityLevel

 - contextEngineID

 - contextName

-- b) If the values extracted from the incoming message differ from the cached data, then the security state information is discarded, any cached information about the outstanding Request message is discarded, the incoming message is discarded without further processing, and a FAILURE result is returned.
-SNMPv3 Message Processing is complete.
+- b) If the values extracted from the incoming message differ from the cached data, then any cached information about the outstanding Request message is discarded, the incoming message is discarded without further processing, and a FAILURE result is returned.

-- c) Otherwise, any cached information about the outstanding Request message is discarded, and stateReference is set to

-- d) A SUCCESS result is returned.
 SNMPv3 Message Processing is complete.